ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-3-3.md

-Chapter 8: Creating a Plan for Consistent Practice of Resilience and Perseverance
+Creating a Plan for Consistent Practice of Resilience and Perseverance
 =================================================================================

 In this chapter, we will explore the importance of creating a plan to consistently practice resilience and perseverance in the face of setbacks.
 Developing a robust strategy helps build a strong foundation for overcoming challenges and maintaining forward momentum.
 Here, we will discuss key steps and strategies for crafting an effective plan.